-One of the best makeup tips for older women is to not be afraid of color!
+One of the best makeup tips for older women is not being afraid of color!
 Especially if you’re going for a dramatic or evening look.
 Just know a few things before taking a brush loaded with product to your face.
-First, always tap the brush to remove excess pigment which would result in fallout, especially for eye color.
+First, always tap the brush to remove excess pigment that would result in fallout, especially for eye color.
 Secondly, wherever you put your brush first will have the most product, so place your brush accordingly.

-If you are not doing a dramatic look, or maybe don’t want too much color, then the best way to apply makeup is to gradually build the color.
+If you are not doing a dramatic look or don’t want too much color, the best way to apply makeup is to gradually build the color.
 Use a light touch with your brush the first time.
-If you decide you want more color you can always add more.
+If you decide you want more color, you can always add more.
 It’s much easier to add than to take away.

 I always say makeup is a 2-handed sport!
-So don’t be afraid to choke up on your brush, holding it close to the bristles, as opposed to gripping it at the end.
+So don’t be afraid to choke up on your brush, holding it close to the bristles instead of gripping it at the end.
 This will give you greater control.
 This is one of the makeup tips for older women and younger women alike!
 Everyone should be holding their brushes where they have the best control of the brush.

-If you’re struggling with a pencil or liquid eyeliner stop!
+If you’re struggling with a pencil or liquid eyeliner, stop!
 The best way to apply eyeliner is with a brush and either an eyeliner gel or just a dark eyeshadow.
-Just stamp on the product where you would normally apply eyeliner.
+Just stamp on the product where you would typically apply eyeliner.
 Then you don’t have to worry about having a perfectly symmetrical look since it’s a more natural application.